 Mile 17.05 – Ukonom Beach: 41.61629, -123.48304 River Left.
 This small, popular camp has good access to Ukonom Creek.

 Mile 17.13 – Ukonom Creek: 41.61649, -123.48436 River Left.
 This creek is a very popular side stop as it offers an adventurous ‘hike’ to Twin Falls.
 Learn more about Ukonom Beach.

 Mile 17.16 – Ukonom Riffle: 41.61685, -123.48471 Class II.
 Read and run, there’s a small hole bottom right.

 Mile 17.86 – Coon Creek River Access: 41.61349, -123.49576 River Right.
 This is located across the river from Coon Creek camp.
 It’s a medium sized cobble bar with a large eddy.
-Click here for a detailed description.
+Learn more about Coon Creek River Access.